Join New Zealand’s number one university for agriculture

-Massey University’s Postgraduate Diploma in Science (Agricultural Science) gives you the opportunity to join the pathway to in-depth research at a master’s level.
-The programme consists of 90 credits of taught programmes and 30 credits of research.
+Massey University’s Postgraduate Diploma in Science and Technology (Agricultural Science) gives you the opportunity to join the pathway to in-depth research at a master’s level.

 Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.
 As a student, you will benefit from our internationally recognised capability and leadership in this area.

 As an agriculture student at Massey you will have access to lecturers and supervisors acknowledged as being among the best in the world.
-Collaboration between Massey University and adjacent Crown Research Institutes offers unrivalled advantages to postgraduate students, including access to specialised skills, equipment and networking opportunities.
+Collaboration between Massey University and adjacent Crown Research Institutes offers unrivalled advantages to postgraduate students.
+It includes access to specialised skills, equipment and networking opportunities.

 Postgraduate study is hard work but hugely rewarding and empowering.
 The workload of the postgraduate diploma replicates the high-pressure environment of senior workplace roles.

-The primary industries are a growing sector and there are great employment and business opportunities for suitably qualified graduates.
-This qualification is suitable if you are interested in a career in science either as a senior technician, a researcher or may be looking to acquire entry into a PhD.
+The primary industries are a growing sector.
+There are great employment and business opportunities for suitably qualified graduates.
+This qualification is suitable if you are interested in a career in science, either as a senior technician, a researcher or may be looking to acquire entry into a PhD.

 The Ministry of Business, Innovation and Employment Occupational Outlook indicates that employment prospects are good in all primary industry sectors.
 The New Zealand Immigration service has also included a wide range of primary industry jobs in the skills shortage list, particularly in supervisory and management roles.

 A Ministry of Education report found that earnings and employment rates increase with the level of qualification completed.